-In this recipe, we sweeten the unsweetened peanut butter (we use Santa Cruz Organic Creamy Light Roasted Peanut Butter) and roast the strawberries with Swerve sweetener (but you don't have to).
-We love the added sweetness and even like to add a few pinches of keto granola on the top to make it crunchy.
+In this recipe, we lightly sweeten the unsweetened peanut butter (we use Santa Cruz Organic Creamy Light Roasted Peanut Butter) and roast the strawberries with sweetener (but you don't have to).
+We love the added sweetness and even like to add a few pinches of low-carb granola on the top to make it crunchy.

 Ingredients

-There are only 4 ingredients in this low-carb breakfast treat:
+Just 4 ingredients in this high-protein, low-carb breakfast treat!

-- 1 6-ounce FAGE total 0% milkfat plain Greek yogurt
+- FAGE total 0% milkfat plain Greek yogurt

-- 2 tablespoons of unsweetened peanut butter -- we use Santa Cruz Organic Creamy Light Roasted Peanut Butter
+- Unsweetened peanut butter — we use Santa Cruz Organic Creamy Light Roasted Peanut Butter

 How to Make

-- Prepare the roasted strawberries: Pre-heat the oven to 425 degrese and line a rimmed baking sheet with parchment paper.
-Quarter two strawberries and combine with ½ tablespoon Swerve sweetener.
-Place the strawberries on prepared baking sheet a few inches apart and roast for 8 to 10 minutes, until strawberries soften (yet are still a little firm) and begin to release their juices.
+STEP 1: Pre-heat the oven to 425 degrees F and line a rimmed sheet pan with parchment paper.
+Quarter two large strawberries and combine with ½ tablespoon Swerve Sweetener (or other preferred sweetener).
+Place the strawberries on lined sheet pan a few inches apart and roast for 7 to 8 minutes, until strawberries soften (yet still a little firm) and begin to release their juices.

-- Prepare the peanut butter: Mix two tablespoons of peanut butter with ½ tablespoon of Swerve sweetener.
+STEP 2: Mix two tablespoons of peanut butter with ½ tablespoon of Swerve Sweetener (or other preferred sweetener).
 Heat in the microwave in 30 second increments until soft and a little runny.

-- Combine and serve: Mix 1 ½ tablespoons of peanut butter mixture with the yogurt.
+STEP 3: Mix 1 ½ tablespoons of peanut butter mixture with the yogurt.
 Spoon the remaining ½ tablespoon of peanut butter mixture over the top.
-Place the roasted strawberries on top and dig in!
+Place the roasted strawberries on top.
+Add additional toppings as desired.
+Serve immediately.

 Frequently Asked Questions

-Can you eat peanut butter on a keto diet?
-Yes, unsweetened peanut butter can be eaten on a low-carb and ketogenic diet.
+Yes, you can east unsweetened peanut butter on a low-carb and ketogenic diet.
 Unsweetened peanut butter, such as Santa Cruz Organic, is low in carbs (2 net carbs per 2 tablespoons), high in healthy fats and a good source of protein.

-Can you eat Greek yogurt on a keto diet?
 If you're on a ketogenic diet, you'll want to consume Greek yogurt in moderation.
-And not all Greek yogurt is made the same -- some Greek yogurts are much higher in carbs and sugars than others.
+And not all Greek yogurt is made the same — some Greek yogurts are much higher in carbs and sugars than others.
 Therefore, be sure to check the carbs and sugars in the nutritional informational before purchasing.
-In this recipe, we use 6 ounces of FAGE total 0% milkfat plain Greek yogurt, which has 5 grams of net carbs.
-Those 5 net carbs come from the natural sugar found in milk; no additional sugars are added.
-Greek yogurt is a healthy food option since it's high in protein and calcium, and full of probiotics.

 Yes, you can eat strawberries (and in general most berries) while on keto as long as you monitor you how many you eat.
 A helpful rule of thumb is that one strawberry has about 1 net carb.
 This makes them a wonderful low-carb recipe ingredient since they offer a fresh fruity flavor — but just be careful not to add too many!